 Go to the Instances page.
 In the top navigation bar, select the region in which the RDS instance resides.
 Then, find the RDS instance and click the ID of the instance.

-In the navigation pane on the left, click Databases.
+In the left-side navigation pane, click Databases.

 In the message that appears, click OK.